Alfresco/alfresco-docker-base-java/README.md

 #### Release

-Push a commit on the default branch including `[release]` in the message to trigger a release.
+New images are built automatically on each new commit on master and on a weekly schedule.

 ## Useful information